Four Questions to Ask Yourself before Important Conversations

 Intention is where we’re coming from inside, the heart quality that drives our words and actions.
 It’s about how we want to show up rather than the outcome we’re seeking.
 Being conscious of our intention helps ensure that our actions are aligned with our values.

 • PRACTICE: Before an important conversation, take time to choose a clear intention.
 Summarize your intention in a word, phrase or image.
-Focus all of your attention on that mental representation of your intention, letting its meaning and significance become imprinted on your mind.
+Focus all of your attention on that mental image of your intention, letting its meaning and significance become imprinted on your mind.
 During the conversation, return to that image, word or phrase as often as needed to remind yourself of how you want to engage.

 II.
 What needs am I trying to meet?